 Disability statement: This course complies with Mason policies for students with disabilities.
 Students with disabilities are encouraged to register with Disability Services (DS).
 DS can be contacted by phone at (703) 993-2474, or in person at SUB I Suite 2500, or online by the link at the end of this section.
 Students who suspect that they have a disability, temporary or permanent, but do not have documentation are encouraged to contact DS for advice on how to obtain appropriate evaluation.
-A memo (faculty contact sheet) from DS authorizing your accommodation is needed before any accommodation can be made.
-The faculty contact sheet should be furnished to the professor preferably within the first two weeks of class or as soon as an accommodation is made.
-Please visit https://ds.gmu.edu/ for more information.
+A memo from DS authorizing your accommodation is needed before any accommodation can be made.
+The memo should be furnished to the professor preferably within the first two weeks of class or as soon as an accommodation is made.
+Please visit https://ds.gmu.edu/formore-information.